Brazil’s iron ore exports

 Implication for iron ore prices

-In the next part of this series, we’ll see how the Chinese iron ore inventory at ports is shaping up amid higher shipments.
+In the next part of this series, we’ll see how the Chinese iron ore inventory at ports is declining amid lower shipments.